Dragonite/fishing/app/README.md

 ### `__init__.py`

-  `__init.py__` creates the blueprint object forthis application and registers in the application functions.
+  `__init.py__` creates the blueprint object for this application and registers in the application functions.

 ---